-- It is important that aids are aware of all children in the classroom at all times.
-Some students are "runners" so the aid will be responsible for running after that child. - Aid must be able to keep classroom control. - Aid must be compassionate, patient, and nurturing as this may be the first time a child is away from parent for a long period of time. - Be ready to deal with the statement "I want my Mommy". - Students must feel safe and secure and then learning will begin.
+- It is important that para-professionals are aware of all children in the classroom at all times.
+Some students are "runners" so they will be responsible for running after that child. - Para-Professionals must be able to keep classroom control. - Para-Professionals must be compassionate, patient, and nurturing as this may be the first time a child is away from parent for a long period of time. - Students must feel safe and secure and then learning will begin. - Monitor students during reading, math, science, social studies, and grammar by walk around the classroom as the teacher is teaching. - Make sure students are following along, writing when the teacher writes, using capital letters, punctuation, neatness, spacing, make sure numbers and letters are formed correctly, help students understand the skill as needed.